-The TriggerPoint GRID is constructed with a hollow-core construction and closed-cell foam.
-This combination means that the roller is lightweight but will keep its shape over time while the foam will stand up to contact with water and sweat without taking on moisture.
+The TriggerPoint GRID is constructed with a hollow-core construction and closed-cell material.
+This combination means that it is lightweight but will keep its shape over time while standing up to contact with water and sweat without taking on moisture.

 Complimentary Ebook and Tutorials

 Foam rolling can look daunting to newcomers.
-TriggerPoint addresses this issue by including a free ebook and several free tutorials with the purchase of their foam roller.
+TriggerPoint addresses this issue by including a free ebook and several free tutorials with the purchase of their product.
 Such videos are widely available online, but the included tutorials and book were created specifically to accompany the TriggerPoint GRID roller.

 Cost and Value

 The TriggerPoint price tag may seem a little high, but the customer reviews speak for themselves.
-If you want a roller that is lightweight but durable, versatile and well-backed by its company, then you want a TriggerPoint.
+If you want something that is lightweight but durable, versatile and well-backed by its company, then you want a TriggerPoint.

 - Hollow-Core Construction